When it comes to traveling, who do you think knows the most about the best accessories for travel? Frequent travelers, of course!

 I have used my adapter in different countries and I think it is one of the best European travel accessories everyone should pack while travelling.
 The adapter is easy to use, lightweight and compact.
 I have traveled from Japan to Malaysia and back to India and all I needed was my universal travel adapter to charge my important gadgets.

-(This is one of my traveling must haves too)
+(This is one of my traveling must haves too – perfect for a first trip to Paris)

 Gemma from Families Can Travel